Padilla v. Kentucky: Immigration consequence advising for non-citizen defendants.

 · Case-specific immigration consequence analysis

-· Identification of deportability, inadmissibility, and relief eligibility issues
+· Identification of removal, inadmissibility, and relief eligibility issues

 · Practical guidance tied to plea options